fempire/resources/README.md

 This book describes the experiences and successes of female innovators and entrepreneurs in the still largely male-dominated tech-world in twenty candid interviews.
 It highlights the varied life and career stories that lead these women to the top positions in the technology industry that they are in now.

-- Topics: Interviews, Advice
+- Topics: Advice, Interviews

 #### [Pivot: The Only Move That Matters is Your Next One by Jenny Blake](https://www.amazon.com/Pivot-Only-Move-That-Matters/dp/1591848202)

 Jenny Blake reveals that the success of your next career move depends on your ability to determine your best move.
 This book encourages women to strategize their biggest strenghts to ensure that theri next career puts them in a position to achieve their goals.

-- Topics: Changing Careers, Advice
+- Topics: Advice, Changing Careers

 #### [The DevelopHer Playbook by Lauren Hasson](https://www.amazon.com/DevelopHer-Playbook-Simple-Advocate-Yourself-ebook/dp/B08SQM4P5J)

 You will learn how to Get Ahead, Stand Out, Become More Visible, and Advocate for Yourself as a woman in tech.

-- Topics: Self-worth, Advocate
+- Topics: Advocate, Self-worth

 ### Podcasts